Taylor Russolino: St. Louis BattleHawks

 Russolino was added to the St. Louis BattleHawks' roster in November 2019.
 While with the BattleHawks, he set the XFL record for longest made field goal, with a 58-yard field goal.
 While with the BattleHawks, he started a GoFundMe page for front-line workers during the COVID-19 pandemic, a group which his fiancée was a part of.
 He was named to the 2020 midseason All-XFL team.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Denver Broncos

 Russolino was signed to the Denver Broncos practice squad on December 7, 2020.
 He was signed after former punter and XFL broadcaster Pat McAfee recommended him to Broncos special teams coordinator Tom McMahon.
 Russolino was elevated to the active roster on December 18 for the team's week 15 game against the Buffalo Bills to replace Brandon McManus, who was in COVID-19 protocols, and reverted to the practice squad after the game.
 Russolino's practice squad contract with the team expired after the season on January 11, 2021.

 Arlington Renegades

 On November 17, 2022, Russolino was drafted by the Arlington Renegades of the XFL.
+During the 2023 season with the Arlington Renegades of the XFL, Russolino converted 16 of 19 field goal attempts in the regular season, including a long of 56 yards.
+In the postseason, he converted all five of his field goal attempts, including a successful kick from over 50 yards, helping the Renegades win the 2023 XFL Championship.
+Russolino went 3-3 on field goal attempts in the XFL Championship game.

 He re-signed with the team on January 26, 2024.

+In 2024, during the inaugural season of the United Football League (UFL), Russolino scored the first points in league history with a 38-yard field goal in the opening game of the season.

 He was released on April 22, 2024.